 - an unreasonable exercise of academic judgement.

-Appeals will only be successful if one of the above grounds is confirmed.
+Appeals will only be accepted if one of the above grounds is confirmed.
 We will not accept appeals that are solely based on difference of opinion nor the quality of the teaching received.
-The deadline to submit your appeal will be in the letter you have received from your teacher telling you your marks.
-If you wish to check your work against the assessment criteria, this must be done before this deadline.
+The deadline to submit your appeal will be in the email you have received from your teacher telling you your marks.
+If you wish to check your work against the assessment criteria, this must be done before this deadline, as this cannot be pushed back for any reason.

 Following the marking process and subsequent review of centre marking (if requested) marks can still go up/down after moderation by the awarding body.
 All marks are provisional until results day.